 Carnival Valor

 Like her sisters, she has certain Fun Ship 2.0 amenities; however, she is one of only four ships in Carnival's fleet that does not have a WaterWorks onboard!
-That being said, you can find other fan favorites, including Guy's Burger Joint, Cherry on Top, Blue Iguana Cantina, and Club O2 for teenagers.
+However, you can find other fan favorites, including Guy's Burger Joint, Cherry on Top, Blue Iguana Cantina, and Club O2 for teenagers.

 Carnival Glory

-Carnival Glory is a little over 20 years old, as she set sail on her maiden voyage on July 14, 2003!
+Carnival Glory is over 20 years old, having set sail on her maiden voyage on July 14, 2003!
 Like Carnival Valor, she is able to host up to 3,806 passengers.

 In early 2022, she received a few minor updates, including routine hotel maintenance and cosmetic enhancements, JavaBlue Cafe, a Carnival Adventures Store, and an expanded casino.